Kang-Ji-2048/Kang-Ji-2048/README.md

 ## Hi there 👋

 I'm a 2nd year student at UCL studying Bsc Data Science, I really like machine learning/general algorithm approaches that either take inspiration from nature (eg the Ant algorithm) or are elegant in their simplicity (eg, MENACE).
-I'm also interested in generating functions and the way they're able to efficiently store information as well as their capacity to act as unique identifiers, I am also interested in approaches/corrections for (arbitrary) decisions, such as the 5% significance level\
+I'm also interested in the way generating functions are able to store so much information as well as their uniqueness.
+I am also interested in approaches/corrections for (arbritrary) decisions, such as the 5% significance level\
 Outside of stats and coding, I enjoy baking, playing badminton and taking long walks and spending time with my 🐐

 ### Projects and fun competitions (in order of value)